ovelny/amulet/tutorials/personal-debian-setup.md

 # Personal Debian setup

-This document is a step-by-step process (still WIP) to reproduce the setup I like for a fresh Debian install.
+This document is a step-by-step process to reproduce the setup I like for a fresh Debian install.
 As such, it is unlikely to fit your needs and preferences and is mainly aimed for me.

 ## Installing Debian stable with FDE